-The rabbit fur we use is a by-product of the food industry.
-Our sheep fur products do not come from animals protected by CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora), but from farmed multiple-purpose sheep that are kept in herds.
-Furthermore, the skins have not been tanned with whale or other cetacean oils.
+Our sheep fur products do not come from animals protected by CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora), but from sheep that are reared in flocks.
+Furthermore, the skins are not tanned with whale oil or other cetacean oils.